MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 Please start the m-file `main.m`.

-Four figures will be illustrated:
+Four figures will be generated:

-The first figure is to show the policy: The length of arrow is related to the probability of choosing this action, and the circle represents the agent stays in the current state.
+The first figure is to show the policy: The length of an arrow is proportional to the probability of choosing this action, and the circle represents the agent would stay still.
 The meanings of other graphics and colors in this visualization are consistent with those used in Python.

 <img src="matlab_version/policy_offline_Q_learning.jpg" alt="policy_offline_Q_learning" style="zoom:67%;" />